alpha-nero1/KnowledgeBase/Projects/LocalStackSQS/README.md

 A basic implementation of SQS.
 Leverages something called `LocalStack`.
 A really really super duper awesome tool that allows you to emulate 60+ AWS services locally on your machine (including SQS!) and dev locally without mucking around setting up you AWS env, you can just learn how to use the services instead without worrying about the cloud for now!

+## What is left to do?
+- Set it up
+- Run end to end.

 ## 🛠️ Project setup
 sln: `dotnet new sln -n BasicSQS`
 api: `dotnet new web -n api`